-At FGBO law, our unique False Claims Act experience gives us advantages over many others.
+At Florin Gray, our unique False Claims Act experience gives us advantages over many others.
 Combined, we have over 5 decades of experience litigating the False Claims Act and representing whistleblowers.
 During that time, we have represented massive companies facing hundreds of millions of dollars in damages.
 And we have represented the brave whistleblowers that ultimately decide to stand up to those companies.
 Although we now exclusively represent whistleblowers, our vast experience both prosecuting and defending False Claims Act cases has given us unique insights that allow us to best represent whistleblowers.

 Before hiring a False Claims Act attorney, you should be sure to ask some important questions.

 Have you ever defended a company accused of violating the False Claims Act?

 At first, this might seem like an odd question.
 After all, you are looking for an attorney to represent you, a whistleblower, not to defend a company that committed fraud.
 In fact though, nothing better prepares an attorney for prosecuting a False Claims Act case than having defended companies against just those kinds of charges.
 At Florin Gray, although we now exclusively represent whistleblowers, our attorneys have represented some of the largest companies in the world in False Claims Act litigation.
 On the defense side, we have prevailed in significant False Claims Act cases with hundreds of millions of dollars on the line.
 In doing so, we learned the pitfalls that many whistleblowers fall into, and the strategies that defendants use to escape liability.
 We use that knowledge to assist our clients, and avoid the common mistakes that cost so many whistleblowers their claims.

 Have you ever tried a False Claims Act case?